lmns-solutions/arduino-interactive-lessons/esp32/led-fade.md

 ### The LEDC PWM library

-The LEDC library was written primarily to control LEDs but can also be used for other purposes where PWM waveforms are useful like playing "music" to piezo speakers (just like we did with [`tone()`](https://www.arduino.cc/reference/en/language/functions/advanced-io/tone/) in our [simple piano](../arduino/piano.md) lesson) and driving motors.
+The LEDC library was written primarily to control LEDs but can also be used for other purposes where PWM waveforms are useful like playing "music" to piezo speakers (just like we did with [`tone()`](https://www.arduino.cc/reference/en/language/functions/advanced-io/tone/) in our {% include tlink.html id='arduino-piano' text='simple piano' %} lesson) and driving motors.
 The Arduino version of this library is part of the core ESP32 Arduino library, so you don't need any `include` statements to use it.

 Unlike all the other I/O we've done thus far with the Arduino, the LEDC library works on **channels** rather than individual **pins**.
 To apply a PWM wave to a pin, first setup a channel with a PWM waveform frequency and duty cycle and then subscribe or "attach" that pin to this channel.
 Multiple pins can attach to the same channel and will receive the same PWM waveform.
 The ESP32 has 16 channels in total, each which can generate an independent waveform.
 So, while all 18 GPIO pins support PWM, we can only drive 16 of them at once with **unique** waveforms.
 However, we can attach all 18 GPIO pins to a single channel (or divide them across channels).
 In the animation below, we've attached all 18 GPIO pins to channel 0.